Railway Museum (Netherlands): Expansion and renovation

-Over the years, more rail vehicles and trams were added to the museum, and in the 1960s the plaza in front of the building was filled with rolling stock, which suffered much from the weather.
+Over the years, more rolling stock and trams were added to the museum, and in the 1960s the plaza in front of the building was filled with rolling stock, which suffered much from the weather.
 An initial improvement, in 1975, was the construction of a roofed platform behind the building.
 In 1977 the museum was expanded with a pedestrian bridge, allowing access to an exhibit area on the other side of the freight rail tracks behind the main building.
 The space in front of the building was then converted to a parking lot.

 The right wing of the main building contained the "historic" department, with the "modern" department located in the left wing.
 Among the distinctive parts of the collection are models of bridges from early on in the development of the Dutch railways, and models of various train types.
 In addition there are paintings, prints, and railway equipment to be seen.
 The "modern" section was changed in the 1980s when it was updated to include the most recent developments, including the front of a "Sprinter" train.

 Between 1988 and 1989 a major renovation was undertaken.
 The interior of the station building was completely redone according to the modern views of that time.
 This version was in place through 2003.
 In addition, the back lot was integrated into the museum and a "railway landscape" was built there.
 It also became possible to take rides, both in model trains and full sized ones.
 Additional buildings were added, such as the signal box from Hoogezand-Sappemeer, and a crossing guard house from Elst (in the province of Gelderland).
 One of the oldest railway bridges, from Halfweg, was also included.
-Finally, rail service between the main railway station of Utrecht and the Maliebaan station (the museum) was established by Nederlandse Spoorwegen.
+Finally, rail service between the main railway station of Utrecht and the Maliebaan station (the museum) was established by the NS.

 Later additions, in the 1990s, were two warehouses, one of which now houses a restaurant, and a new building on the back lot with a large model railway.
 The growing collection of rolling stock was largely restored, and partly returned to operating condition.
 Some of the trains had suffered due to being stored out in the open, so there has been an ongoing effort to have the entire exhibit area roofed over.